aryasagar4/Transforming-Talent-Acquisition-with-AI-/README.md

 1. **Resume Intake**: Candidate resumes in PDF, DOCX, or Image formats are parsed using IDP recipes.
 Extracted structured data (skills, experience, education) is fed into the Knowledge Base.

-2. **JD Processing**: Recruiter-uploaded JDs are parsed and stored in the Knowledge Base.
+2. **JD Processing**: Recruiter uploaded JDs are parsed and stored in the Knowledge Base.

 3. **Evaluation by Agentic AI**: Workato Genie powered by Anthropic Claude matches candidate resumes with JD requirements.
-Produces scores, shortlists, and Jade-standard resumes automatically.
+Produces scores, shortlists, and Jade standard resumes automatically.

 4. **Workflow Orchestration**: AI triggers automation via Genie’s skills: Gmail → candidate/recruiter communications, Calendar → interview scheduling, updates, and reminders, Slack → recruiter interface for notifications and feedback.

 5. **Feedback & Learning Loop**: Interview outcomes, recruiter feedback, and candidate engagement signals are stored back into the Knowledge Base.
-AI uses this updated data for runtime decision-making and future candidate evaluations.
+AI uses this updated data for runtime decision making and future candidate evaluations.

 ---------------------------------------------------------